 But we couldn't do it without our truly wonderful supporters and that's why we like to shout about them.
 We have two runners taking on 26.2 miles at the Paris marathon this Sunday.
-We spoke to Justin Brown, co-founder of unitedarchitecture, to find out why he's taking on this mammoth challenge in support of our infrastructure project in JBM slum.
+We spoke to Justin Brown, Founder of native north architects, to find out why he's taking on this mammoth challenge in support of our infrastructure project in JBM slum.

 I'm a 30 year old Scotsman living and working in London.
 I'm generally found to be practicing architecture, doing / watching sport or eating.
 Preferably the latter.
 Always in search of really good coffee and generally most at rest during cinema sessions.

 So, you've signed up to run the Paris marathon, do you know what you're getting yourself in for?